Gypsynkov/hometest/cv.md

-My name is Mikhail Tsyhankou.
+##Hello
+My name is Mikhail Tikhankou.
+I was born in Bobruisk.
+I am 24 years old.
+I worked  as a software engineer in the automation department.
+At this time, I work as an engineer in the communications department.
+All the time I worked with controller programming, and programming is an interesting activity for me, and I want to grow further in this.
+Recently, I have been studying web programming as a hobby on my own, and having learned about RS, I want to try myself here.
+I hope that by making an effort, I will find myself in this direction.

 You can contact me in the following ways:
-  -My phone number: +375291464567
+  * My phone number: +375291464567
-  -My email: mambakla@gmail.com or gypsynkov@yandex.com
+  * My email: mambakla@gmail.com or gypsynkov@yandex.com
-  -Telegram : @Gypsynkov
+  * Telegram : @Gypsynkov

-I am 24 years old.
-I am an electrical engineer by profession, but have more than 2 years of experience as a software engineer in industry.
+I am an electrical engineer by profession and for more than 2 years I worked as a software engineer in the mining industry.
-But over time, I realized that web programming was more interesting to me, and I decided to relearn it myself.
-Having been doing this for more than six months, I discovered this course, and decided that this was a great opportunity for me to learn and apply knowledge immediately.
-I am well acquainted with LAD programming.
+I was engaged in programming on LAD.
 I understand databases and SQL.
+I have basic knowledge of HTML, CSS and a bit in JS, Photoshop, Git.
+All my programming experience has been on training courses and sites like freecodecamp and codeacademy or htmlacademy.
+I have a higher education, I graduated from the Belarusian National Technical University, Faculty of Information Technology and Robotics.
 I have a certificate of completion of ABAP courses in the SAP system.
-There is basic knowledge of HTML, CSS, JS, Photoshop, git.
-All my programming experience has been training courses and sites like freecodecamp and codeacademy or htmlacademy.
-I graduated from BNTU with a degree in electrical engineering and graduated from SAP ABAP courses at LeverX.
-I have Pre-Intermediate (A2) English level.
+I have an intermediate level of English (A2)(have a certificate).